Zamiell/jud6s/README.md

 * Dark Room #287 - This is a room with 3 mega troll bombs and an Imp.
 If you stand completely still, the troll bombs will not damage you.
 * Mama Gurdy - In Afterbirth, you have more time to dodge the spikes before the hitbox appears.
 * Daddy Long Legs - In Afterbirth, the multiple stomp attack no longer damages you before the animation begins.

+<br /><br />

+## Things To Do

+- DD crash on Womb
+- wall spiders mod in depths bugged
+- tiny haunt room from the chest
+- remove iframes from the the invincible dudes that have skulls protecting their faces
+- check boom fly narrow strip room for symmetric patch